oliverdelancey/hexview/README.md

 ### Requirements

-* Python 3.7 or later
+* Python 3.6 or later (3.5 for type hints, 3.6 for f strings)

 * A terminal that supports ANSI escape codes / colors if terminal output is desired

 ### Help